What is the Montessori philosophy?

 What’s the largest school?

-Of the Pickering and Ajax Montessori schools, the largest is Montessori Learning Centre of Pickering with 200 students in Grades Nursery/Toddler to 8.
+Of the Pickering and Ajax Montessori schools, the largest is Durham Elementary, Durham Academy and G.B.M.S. with 288 students in Grades 12 to Nursery/Toddler.

 Are Pickering and Ajax Montessori schools good?